Last update Aug. 12, 2014

 Thank you for helping to protect and promote breastfeeding.

-Atropine belongs to this group or family:
+Atropine belongs to these groups or families:

 Main tradenames from several countries containing Atropine in its composition: